chrisquince/STRONG/README.md

 for the forward and reverse reads.
 These are assumed paired other file formats e.g. not gzipped should also work.
 In the sample test data used above eight samples are used.

+As of the current version the ***samples*** variable has to be set to '*' to indicate that all samples in the directory will be used.
+In future we plan to relax this.

 ### GTDB MAG classification